jacklaaa89/ExpressionParser/README.md

 - And '&&'
 - Or '||'

+> The result from using logical operators will either be `1` or `0`, i.e boolean TRUE or FALSE.

 #### Adding/Overriding an Operator

 In addition to using the core operations, you can also add or override any exisiting operator the ExpressionParser uses.